I have a tattoo of a semicolon on my right wrist.

-Mustering up the energy to shower sometimes takes days.
+Mustering the energy to shower sometimes takes days.
 Trying to find the motivation to masturbate is an exercise in absurdity.
 Sleep comes unbidden or not at all.
 Training is half-hearted at best.
-Food turns to ash, and everything that isn’t made of chocolate seems to be made of cardboard.
+Food turns to ash, and everything not made of chocolate seems to be made of cardboard.

 Life is pretty shitty.
-So you try to fix it, and that begins with asking why.
+So you try to fix it, and that begins by asking why.

 Depression isn’t logical.
 It’s not something you can reason your way out of.
-If you are a person who values reason and typically employs logic to solve problems, this can lure you into the trap of the circular WHY?
+If you value reason and typically employ logic to solve problems, this can lure you into the trap of the circular WHY?

-As an intellectual, my first impulse is to analyze and deduce.
-Whenever I’ve noticed the symptoms start up, anytime I’ve felt the black dog closing in, my reaction has always been to face it head on, with the steely gaze of my logical mind set to challenge it directly.
+My first impulse is to analyze and deduce.
+Whenever I’ve noticed the symptoms start up, anytime I’ve felt the black dog closing in, my reaction has always been to face it head on, the steely gaze of my logical mind dug in and ready to challenge it directly.

-When I was 23 and went through a bout of depression, it all made sense: I’d gone through my first truly serious breakup, broken ties with two of my best friends, couldn’t figure out what I wanted to do with my life, and was being labeled a massive disappointment to my family.
+When I was 23 and went through a bout of depression, it made sense: I’d gone through my first truly serious breakup; broken ties with two of my best friends; couldn’t figure out what I wanted to do with my life; and was being labeled a total disappointment to my family.
 Depression made sense.

-In late 2013, I went through one of the longest and most terrifying periods of depression of my life, and no matter how I looked at it, I couldn’t figure out why.
+In late 2013, I went through the longest and most terrifying period of depression of my life–and no matter how I looked at it, I couldn’t figure out why.

-Life was going pretty damn well: I’d just gotten married to my best friend; I had a beautiful wife who loved me boundlessly; I’d just become the stepfather to an incredible 7-year-old boy who I loved; fuck, I’d just published a New York Times bestseller.
+Life was going pretty damn well: I’d just gotten married to an amazing woman; I’d just become the stepfather to an incredible 7-year-old boy who I loved; and I’d just fulfilled one of my lifelong dreams and published a book that became a New York Times bestseller.

-If ever there was a moment to step back and think, “man, I am just straight up crushing life right now,” that was it.
-Because things were going really, really well.
+If ever there were a moment to step back and think, “man, I am straight up crushing life right now,” that was it.

 And all I wanted to do was crawl under a rock and die.